farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

 Start a Hub

+Hubble Options:
+  -n --network <network>                ID of the Farcaster Network (default: 3 (devnet)) -i, --id <filepath>                   Path to the PeerId file.
+  -c, --config <filepath>               Path to the config file.
+  --db-name <name>                      The name of the RocksDB instance. (default: rocks.hub._default) --admin-server-enabled                Enable the admin server. (default: disabled) --admin-server-host <host>            The host the admin server should listen on. (default: '127.0.0.1') --process-file-prefix <prefix>        Prefix for file to which hub process number is written. (default: "")

-Options:
+Ethereum Options:
-  -e, --eth-rpc-url <url>               RPC URL of a Goerli Ethereum Node -c, --config <filepath>               Path to a config file with options --fir-address <address>               The address of the Farcaster ID Registry contract --fnr-address <address>               The address of the Farcaster Name Registry contract --first-block <number>                The block number to begin syncing events from Farcaster contracts --fname-server-url <url>              The URL for the FName registry server --chunk-size <number>                 The number of blocks to batch when syncing historical events from Farcaster contracts. (default: 10000)
+  -m, --eth-mainnet-rpc-url <url>       RPC URL of a Mainnet ETH Node (or comma separated list of URLs) -e, --eth-rpc-url <url>               RPC URL of a Goerli ETH Node (or comma separated list of URLs) -l, --l2-rpc-url <url>                RPC URL of a Goerli Optimism Node (or comma separated list of URLs) --rank-rpcs                           Rank the RPCs by latency/stability and use the fastest one (default: disabled) --fname-server-url <url>              The URL for the FName registry server (default: https://fnames.farcaster.xyz --fir-address <address>               The address of the Farcaster ID Registry contract --first-block <number>                The block number to begin syncing events from Farcaster contracts

-  -b, --bootstrap <peer-multiaddrs...>  A list of peer multiaddrs to bootstrap libp2p -a, --allowed-peers <peerIds...>      An allow-list of peer ids permitted to connect to the hub --ip <ip-address>                     The IP address libp2p should listen on. (default: "127.0.0.1") --announce-ip <ip-address>            The IP address libp2p should announce to other peers.
-If not provided, the IP address will be fetched from an external service
-  --announce-server-name <name>         The name of the server to announce to peers.
-This is useful if you have SSL/TLS enabled. (default: "none")
-  -g, --gossip-port <port>              The tcp port libp2p should gossip over. (default: 2282) -r, --rpc-port <port>                 The tcp port that the rpc server should listen on.  (default: 2283) --rpc-auth <username:password,...>    Enable Auth for RPC submit methods with the username and password. (default: disabled)
-  --rpc-rate-limit <number>             Impose a Per IP rate limit per minute.
-Set to -1 for no rate limits (default: 20k/min)
+Networking Options:
+  -a, --allowed-peers <peerIds...>      Only peer with specific peer ids. (default: all peers allowed) -b, --bootstrap <peer-multiaddrs...>  Peers to bootstrap gossip and sync from. (default: none) -g, --gossip-port <port>              Port to use for gossip (default: 2282) -r, --rpc-port <port>                 Port to use for gRPC  (default: 2283) --ip <ip-address>                     IP address to listen on (default: "127.0.0.1") --announce-ip <ip-address>            Public IP address announced to peers (default: fetched with external service) --announce-server-name <name>         Server name announced to peers, useful if SSL/TLS enabled. (default: "none") --direct-peers <peer-multiaddrs...>   A list of peers for libp2p to directly peer with (default: []) --rpc-rate-limit <number>             RPC rate limit for peers specified in rpm.
+Set to -1 for none. (default: 20k/min)

+Debugging Options:
-  --admin-server-enabled                Enable the admin server. (default: disabled) --admin-server-host <host>            The host the admin server should listen on. (default: '127.0.0.1') --db-name <name>                      The name of the RocksDB instance --rebuild-sync-trie                   Rebuilds the sync trie before starting --resync-eth-events                   Resyncs events from the Farcaster contracts before starting --resync-name-events                  Resyncs events from the FName registry server before starting --commit-lock-timeout <number>        Commit lock timeout in milliseconds (default: 500) --commit-lock-max-pending <number>    Commit lock max pending jobs (default: 1000) -i, --id <filepath>                   Path to the PeerId file -n --network <network>                Farcaster network ID --process-file-prefix <prefix>        Prefix for file to which hub process number is written. (default: "") -h, --help                            display help for command
+  --gossip-metrics-enabled              Generate tracing and metrics for the gossip network. (default: disabled) --profile-sync                        Profile a full hub sync and exit. (default: disabled) --rebuild-sync-trie                   Rebuild the sync trie before starting (default: disabled) --resync-eth-events                   Resync events from the Farcaster contracts before starting (default: disabled) --resync-name-events                  Resync events from the Fname server before starting (default: disabled) --chunk-size <number>                 The number of blocks to batch when syncing historical events from Farcaster contracts. (default: 10000)
+  --commit-lock-timeout <number>        Rocks DB commit lock timeout in milliseconds (default: 500) --commit-lock-max-pending <number>    Rocks DB commit lock max pending jobs (default: 1000) --rpc-auth <username:password,...>    Require username-password auth for RPC submit. (default: disabled)

+  --fnr-address <address>               The address of the Farcaster Name Registry contract -h, --help                            display help for command
   ```